 The company’s fourth-quarter 2020 gross margin contracted 230 basis points (bps) to 57.7%.
 Operating expenses inched up 1.8% year over year to $288.4 million.
 As a percentage of sales, operating expenses declined 480 bps to 24.1%, driven by reduced costs related to legal issues, sponsorship and endorsements, as well as lower travel and entertainment costs as a result of the ongoing pandemic.
 Selling expenses, as a percentage of net sales, decreased 250 bps to 9.8%.
 Meanwhile, distribution costs, as a percentage of net sales, expanded 40 bps to 3.9%.
 General and administrative expenses, as a percentage of net sales, contracted 270 bps to 10.4%.

 Operating income of $402.3 million grew nearly 26.9% year over year.
 Moreover, operating margin expanded 240 bps to 33.6% for the reported quarter.

 Monster Beverage ended 2020 with cash and cash equivalents of $1,180.4 million and total stockholders' equity of $5,160.9 million.

 In the reported quarter, the company did not buyback any shares.
 As of Feb 25, 2021, it had $441.5 million remaining under the previously authorized share repurchase plan.

 How Have Estimates Been Moving Since Then?

-At this time, Monster Beverage has an average Growth Score of C, however its Momentum Score is doing a lot better with an A. However, the stock was allocated a grade of D on the value side, putting it in the bottom 40% for this investment strategy.
+Currently, Monster Beverage has an average Growth Score of C, a grade with the same score on the momentum front.
+Charting a somewhat similar path, the stock was allocated a grade of D on the value side, putting it in the bottom 40% for this investment strategy.

-Estimates have been trending upward for the stock, and the magnitude of this revision indicates a downward shift.
+Estimates have been trending upward for the stock, and the magnitude of these revisions looks promising.
 Notably, Monster Beverage has a Zacks Rank #3 (Hold).
 We expect an in-line return from the stock in the next few months.